 - Refund when merchant won’t accept returned item

 - Extended warranties

-In 2019 J.D.
-Power ranked Chase ranked No. 4 for customer satisfaction, scoring 807 on a 1,000-point scale.
+In the 2021 U.S. Credit Card Satisfaction Study, J.D.
+Power ranked Chase fourth out of 11 national card issuers.
+Chase scored 807, two point below the average.
 Chase Sapphire Reserve cardholders have several resources at their disposal that reinforce the high ranking.

 You can view your FICO Score online and on the Chase mobile app for free, at any time after a one-time enrollment.
 Track your credit health via Credit Journey, a credit dashboard that summarizes your credit report and credit score insights.